-Shelford Chandler is Creative Director at Giant Steps, and will be delivering the free Leading Edge masterclass series Creativity: What it really means and why you should care in September.
+Shelford Chandler is Creative Director at Giant Steps.
 Here Shelford gives us a few tips on how curiosity can stimulate creative thinking.

 Curiosity for me is all about going out of your way to seek fresh perspectives.
 Whether its curiosity driven by a particular challenge you face or something a bit more impulsive, the fresh perspectives you gain from it can disrupt your usual ways of thinking, help you make new connections and stimulate new ideas.